spatie/laravel-resource-links/README.md

     }
 ```

-By default we'll only construct endpoints from the `show`, `edit`, `update` and `delete` methods of your controller.
+By default, we'll only construct endpoints from the `show`, `edit`, `update` and `delete` methods of your controller.
 This can be easily changed by adding the `$endpointMethods` property on your controller:

 ``` php
 class UsersController